NeuroML/Documentation/source/Userdocs/GettingStarted.md

 We just go through the file and give the reader an idea of what NeuroML does.

 This page leads to the next one, on the specification.

-## History and future of NeuroML

-The development history of NeuroML, leading up to the current version of the schema.